RockefellerArchiveCenter/rac_aspace/README.md

 Target, extract, and modify structured data from ArchiveSpace to allow users to export, update, add, and delete data.
 Data helpers leverage the abstraction layer of ArchivesSnake to get and post changes back to a JSONModel object(s) either in bulk, or by specifying a unique identifier.
 Data helpers enable cleanup tasks, changes to conform to new organizational policies and procedures, and to validate against existing archival and institutional standards.
 Data helper functionality includes:

+#### Retrieve and Modify

-- Retrieve and modify notes attached to archival objects or resources
+- Notes attached to archival objects or resources
+- Location data
-- Retrieve and modify location data
+- Container data
-- Retrieve and modify container data
+- Date data
+- Data fields within an AS object, including arrays within arrays
-- Identify unlinked agents, subjects, top containers, and digital objects
+- Unlinked agents, subjects, top containers, and digital objects

-- Identify and retrieve undated archival objects
-- Identify, retrieve, and modify (add structured dates to) date expressions
+#### Infer and Modify

+- Date expression based on date type and start/end dates
+- List of all the restricted archival objects associated with a given top container

+#### Concatenate Fields

+- Container type plus indentifier
+- Four-part id (id_0 plus id_1 plus id_2 plus id_3)
+- Note content.
+Depending on note type, this requires iterating through subnotes.

+#### Enable User Input

-- Enable user input to target specfic objects and resources to retrieve or modify data
+- To target specfic objects and resources in order to retrieve or modify data
-- Enable user input for initial setup of local configurations
+- For initial setup of local configurations

 ### Serialize